octobercms/docs/3.x/extend/cms-components.md

 }
 ```

 In order to load the state list you should know what country is currently selected in the Inspector.
-The Inspector POSTs all property values to the `getPropertyOptions` handler, so you can do the following:
+The Inspector POSTs all property values to the `getPropertyOptions` handler, so you can do the following.

 ```php
 public function getStateOptions()